LanKhuat/james-project/src/site/markdown/server/manage-webadmin.md

 An admin can specify the concurrency that should be used when running the task:

- - `messagesPerSecond` rate at which messages should be processed, per second.
-Defaults to 100.
+ - `messagesPerSecond` rate of messages to be processed per second.
+Default is 100.

-This optional parameter must have a strictly positive integer as a value and be passed as query parameters.
+This optional parameter must have a strictly positive integer as a value and be passed as query parameter.

 Example: